zdharma-continuum/zinit/docs/INTRODUCTION.md

 !!!note
     **The `cp` and `mv` ices (and also as some other ones, like `atclone`) are being run when the plugin or snippet is being _installed_.
-To test them again first delete the plugin or snippet by `zplugin delete PZT::modules/osx` (for example).**
+To test them again first delete the plugin or snippet by `zinit delete PZT::modules/osx` (for example).**

 ## atpull"…"